 3. Repay Home Buyers Plan and Life Long Learning Plan

-You have 60 days from the date you become a non-resident (which is usually the date when you leave Canada) to repay any amounts that you owe under the home buyers plan or the life long learning plan.
-If you do not make payment within the 60 day period, the balances owing will be included in your income on your final tax return in Canada.
+- From the date you leave Canada, you have 60 days to repay any amounts that you owe under the Home Buyers Plan or the Life Long Learning plan.
+If you fail to make payments, your balances owing will be included in your taxable income for your final Canadian tax return.

-Tip: If you expect your income to be very low in the year of departure from Canada, then it may be advantageous to include the balances owing from the Home Buyers Plan and Life Long Learning Plan as income in your final Canadian tax return.
-This way, you will pay low tax on the income included, and you will have no obligation to repay the balances owing.
+- If very low income is expected in the year of departure, it may be beneficial to include the balances owing from the Home Buyers Plan and Life Long Learning Plan as income in your final Canadian tax return.
+This way, you will pay low tax on the income included and have no obligation to repay the balances owing.

-The funds within your TFSA can remain even after you leave Canada and any earnings accrued in your account and withdrawals will not be taxed in Canada.
-They may however be taxed in your current country of residence.
-You will however not be able to accrue additional TFSA contribution room for any years in which you are non-resident of Canada.
+- Any earnings accrued in your account and withdrawals will not be taxed but, they may be taxed in your current country of residence.
+You will not be able to accrue additional TFSA contribution room for any years in which you are non-resident of Canada.

-5. Stop Contributing to Registered Retirement Savings Plan (RRSP)
+5. Stop Contributing to your RRSP (Registered Retirement Savings Plan)

-6. Call your Bank, Financial Advisor and Pension Administrator
+6. Inform your Bank, Financial Advisor and Pension Administrator

-Upon becoming a non-resident of Canada, you should call your bank, financial advisor and financial advisor to inform them of your change in residency status.
+- Upon becoming a non-resident of Canada, you should inform your bank, financial advisor and pension administrator about your change in residency status.

-- Your bank must begin withholding 25 percent tax from any interest that it pays you, as must other financial institutions.
-The same tax applies for dividends paid to you.
+- Your bank must begin withholding 25% of tax from any interest that it pays you.
+The same tax also applies for dividends paid to you.

-- Tax of 25% will also be withheld from Old Age Security payments and Canada Pension Plan payments.
+- 25% of tax will be withheld from payments made to you from the Old Age Security, the Canada Pension Plan and Registered Pension Plans.

-As you can see, 25 percent tax is withheld from passive income paid to non residents of Canada.
-However, the withholding tax rate can be reduced by a Tax Treaty that Canada has with your new country of residence.
-Please consult this chart to determine the new tax rates for each country.
-Additionally, you can use this online calculator from the CRA to calculate your withholding tax.
+- As you can see, 25% tax is withheld from passive income paid to non-residents of Canada.
+The withholding tax rate can be reduced by a Tax Treaty that Canada has with your new country of residence.

-When you become a non-resident of Canada, you must disclose all of the property that you own, having an aggregate cost of $25 000 or more, on your final personal tax return.
-These are classified as ‘reportable properties’ and penalties up to $2,500 can be levied by the CRA for non disclosure.
-There are a few notable exceptions including property that is an excluded right or interest (see point and personal use property that has a fair market value of less than $10,000.
+- When you become a non-resident of Canada, you must disclose all of the property that you own (totaling $25,000 or more) on Form T1161 of your final personal tax return.
+These are classified as ‘reportable properties’ and penalties of up to $2,500 can be levied by the CRA for non-disclosure.

-Tip: Real Estate, RRSPs, RESPs, and certain types of property do not have to be disclosed.
+Tip: Canadian real estate, RRSPs, RESPs, and certain types of property do not have to be disclosed.